 (i) Calculate two profitability ratios.
 (4 marks) (ii) Calculate two liquidity ratios.
 (4 marks) (iii) Calculate two efficiency ratios.
-(4 marks)

-(iv) Comment on the financial performance of the company over the two years.
-(2 marks)
+(4 marks) (iv) Comment on the financial performance of the company over the two years.
+(2 marks) (Total: 20 marks)

-In the context of accounting for manufacturing enterprises, expenses are classified as either direct costs, indirect costs and administrative overheads.
+www.dopico.ke In the context of accounting for manufacturing enterprises, expenses are classified as either direct costs, indirect costs (a) and administrative overheads.